hpc/Spindle/doc/spindle_launch_README.md

     rely on this function to fill-in options and then overwrite any important values, or just manually fill in the entire `spindle_args_t` structure.

+-   `int fillInSpindleArgsCmdLineFE(spindle_args_t *params, unsigned int options, int sargc, char *sargv[], char **errstr)`

+    This function is similar to fillInSpindleArgsFE, but it takes extra options and command line arguments.

+    The command line arguments are specified by `sargs` and `sargv`, and are a set of command line options that could be validly passed to the 'spindle' executable.
+The `params` will be filled out with values from these arguments.
+For example, passing ["--port", "1000", "--pull"] will fill in the `params` to use port 1000 and run spindle in it's pull mode.
+An executable name, which would normally be passed in sargv[0], should not be included when calling this function.

+    The `options` argument is a bitfield of arguments that control how the `params` argument is filled in.
+Valid values are:

+     - `SPINDLE_FILLARGS_NOUNIQUEID` - The uniqueid field of `params`
+       field will not be filled in.
+     - `SPINDLE_FILLARGS_NONUMBER` - The number field of `params` will not be filled in.
+Since other fields in params may depend on number, the `params->number` field should be filled in before calling `fillInSpindleArgsCmdLineFE()`

+    These values can be bitwise or'd together.

+    The `errstr` parameter will be set to a error message string if there is a problem parsing the arguments passed in sargv and sargc.

+    This function return 0 on success, and non-zero on error.

 -   `int getApplicationArgsFE(spindle_args_t *params, int *spindle_argc, char spindle_argv)`